rekalogika/reconstitutor/README.md

-This library provides a small layer that sits above Doctrine events to help you reconstitute/hydrate your entities.
+This library provides a thin layer that sits above Doctrine events to help you reconstitute/hydrate your entities.
 It lets you augment Doctrine's hydration with your logic in a concise and expressive class.